 A small rural church on a ridge high above the River Tees with beautiful views across into Yorkshire, in a very quiet area where one can enjoy the views and the peace and quiet inside the building.
 A Grade 1 Medieval church built in 1245, and re-arranged in the Victorian period by Dobson, the Newcastle architect, to take a belfry.
 The grisaille windows are believed to be some of the finest done by the artist.

-Standard opening times: The church is open every Saturday from 9 am to 5 pm throughout the year, and on Sundays from April to the end of October from 10.30 am to 5 pm.
+Standard opening times: The church is open every Saturday from 9 am to 5 pm throughout the year, all Bank Holidays and every day from 1st May to the end of October from 10.30 am to 5 pm.
 Service every Sunday at 9.30 am.
-The church can also be open by arrangement by ringing 01325 730844 (Mrs L Lobley), or a key can be obtained from the Secretary at Streatlam Cottage (see diagram on the main notice board at the church gates.)
+The church can also be open by arrangement by ringing 01325 730392 (Mrs J P Wilson), or a key can be obtained from Mr B Clarke at Streatlam Cottage (see diagram on the main notice board at the church gates.)

 Comment from a visitor: There is not usually a hospitaller present, but the church is open every day in summer and visitors come.
 There is a visitors’ book.
 The atmosphere is peaceful and conducive to meditation and prayer.